isocpp/CppCoreGuidelines/CppCoreGuidelines.md

          g_p->func();
     }

-The fix is simple -- take a local copy of the pointer to "keep a ref count" for your call tree:
+The fix is simple — take a local copy of the pointer to “keep a ref count” for your call tree:

     void my_code()
     {